MaastrichtU-CDS/projects_AID-HF-CDSS/README.md

 ```
 java -jar <fileName.jar>
 ```

 Now the included Tomcat webserver will serve the Javascript (angular) application on route: `http://localhost:8080/` and the API route(s) on `http://localhost:8080/api/advice`.
+Be aware that this raises CORS related issues for communication coming from other ports (which is better in terms of security).

 ### Packaging as jar without frontend